Walk - A Dart Estuary Walk

-Dartmouth Station has the unmistakeable architecture of a GWR railway station, although trains never reached here.
+Dartmouth Station has the unmistakable architecture of a GWR railway station, although trains never reached here.
 The GWR's Dart Valley line was originally planned to cross the river to Dartmouth, but the bridge was never built although the station was.
 Trains always terminated at Kingswear, although through tickets to Dartmouth could be purchased which included the ferry crossing.

 - Cross the road to the little harbour, known as the Boat Float, and walk away from the river alongside the Boat Float to the inland side, the original quay.

 The quay was built in the 1580s.
-Prior to that the river had reached as far inland as the church.
+Prior to that, the river had reached as far inland as the church.
 When the quay was built it became Dartmouth's principal river frontage.
 This was all changed in the 19th century when the embankment was built to form the present riverside.
 The Boat Float was constructed at the same time to allow small boats to reach the quay.

 - Turn left along Fairfax Place then a little way along turn right, up Smith Street.

 This is one of Dartmouth's most attractive old streets.
-It is in fact the earliest street in Dartmouth to be recorded by name (in the 1200s).
-Its name derives from the medieval smiths and shipwrights who worked building and repairing ships here, when the river reached as high as this point.
+It is, in fact, the earliest street in Dartmouth to be recorded by name (in the 1200s).
+Its name derives from the medieval smiths and shipwrights who worked building and repairing ships here when the river reached as high as this point.

 - Follow Smith Street uphill as it narrows then climbs steeply to the left.
 At the top bear left into Above Town.